NikoKalbitzer/speech_processing_v2/README.md

 ## Dependencies

-If the setup script was not working correctly, install the dependencies with the requirements.txt file
+If the setup script was not working correctly, install the dependencies with the requirements.txt file, check first if pip3 is installed:
 <pre><code>
+sudo apt-get install python3-pip
+</pre></code>
+<pre><code>
-pip3 install -r requirements.txt
+sudo pip3 install -r requirements.txt
 </pre></code>

 or install manually: